Yard Waste Program

 - Materials collected include grass clippings, leaves, and brush.

-- All yard waste must be placed within five feet of the curb.
-Please do not place yard waste closer than three feet from your trash cart.
+- All yard waste must be placed within 6 feet of the curb.
+Place yard waste at least 3 feet from your trash cart.

 - All grass clippings and leaves must be bagged in compostable brown paper yard waste bags (available at local grocery and home improvement stores).
 Yard waste can also be placed in a non-city trash can visibly marked as "Yard Waste".